 • Remote web client deployment.

-With Tango Controls you can build a system that provide monitoring, data collection and exchange.
-You can also add analytic functions that may help you to make decisions.
-Make digital transformation help you to make decisions, increase productivity.
+Tango can change the way industry and science operate from day-to-day.
+With Tango Controls you can build a system that provides monitoring, data collection and exchange.
+You can also add analytic functions that may help you to make decisions that could increase productivity and efficiency.

 • is free , open source and object-oriented;